 Unlike his first postage, this letter was smeared with blood.
 Whether the author of this note was really Jack the Ripper, however, remains unknown.

 Now that you know about Jack the Ripper’s third victim, Elizabeth Stride, read about his final and most gruesome murder victim, Mary Jane Kelly.
-Then learn more about James Maybrick, whose diary may have revealed his secret life as Jack the Ripper himself.
+Then learn more about James Maybrick, whose diary may have revealed his secret life as Jack the Ripper, and Polish barber Aaron Kosminski, who others say was Jack the Ripper.